jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 34: July 9th, 2017

+**Today's Progress**: Coded for 205 minutes.
+Finished Wiki Viewer and worked on Algorithms with Remik.

+**Thoughts**: It's a lot more fun to code with friends :D

 ### Day 33: July 8th, 2017

 **Today's Progress**: Coded for 105 minutes with Nick from Armadillos.
 Worked on Simon Game.